stormqloud/kazoo-tgbbok/ports.md

 # Ports

-The foloowing ports are involved in a running Kazoo setup.
+The following ports are involved in a running Kazoo setup.

 You should firewall ACL these appropriately at your border router.

+This is probably not an exhaustive list.
+Remember about TCP/UDP.

+Each port really exists twice.

 * 25 - SMTP
 * 80 - www